Nevada vs. UNLV NCAA Football Odds, Plays and Insights | October 29, 2021

 Over/Under Insights

-- Nevada and its opponents have gone over the current 59-point total in four of seven games (57.1%) this season.
+- Nevada and its opponents have gone over the current 58-point total in four of seven games (57.1%) this season.

-- UNLV's games have gone over 59 points in just one opportunity this season.
+- UNLV and its opponents have combined to score more than 58 points in one game this season.

-- The two teams combine to score 55.3 points per game, 3.7 less than the over/under in this contest.
+- Friday's total is 2.7 points higher than the combined 55.3 PPG average of the two teams.

-- This contest's total is 0.1 points more than the 58.9 these two squads combine to surrender per game this season.
+- This contest's over/under is 0.9 points under the 58.9 these two squads combine to give up per game in 2021.

-- The Wolf Pack and their opponents score an average of 58.5 points per game, 0.5 fewer than Friday's total.
+- The average total in Wolf Pack games this season is 58.5, 0.5 points more than Friday's over/under of 58.

-- In 2021, games involving the Rebels have averaged a total of 55.2 points, 3.8 fewer than this game's set over/under.
+- The 58 over/under in this game is 2.8 points above the 55.2 average total in Rebels games this season.

 Nevada Stats and Trends